 Nowadays, ransomware is quickly becoming an increasingly popular way for cybercriminals to extort money from large organizations and consumers (individual users) alike.

-The Most Common Ways By Which Ransomware Spreads Includes:
+How to Ransomware Removal: The Most Common Ways By Which Ransomware Spreads Includes:

 Spam email messages that trick users into downloading a malicious file attachment.
 Exploit kits that silently download the ransomware onto the victim’s computer while they browse a seemingly benign website.